Shadikul-Islam/Microsoft-Based-Projects/Install Software in Azure VM Without Going Inside to VM Using Powershell/Documentation.md

 - Notepad++
 - Microsoft Office365

-You need two scripts to install this application.
-One script will connect to the Azure VM which the help of Azure Custom Script Extension and another script will download and install the software.
+You need two scripts to install those application.
+One script will connect to the Azure VM with the help of Azure Custom Script Extension and another script will download and install the software.

 **First Script:**